AntarEspadas/minecraft-movie-player/README.md

 Optional arguments:
 - `-v` or `--video`: The path to the video that is to be used as a base for generating all the required files.
 The video's frames will be converted into structure block (nbt) files.
 The audio will be split into 60 seconds-long segments and saved as vorbis encoded .ogg files.
 If the video contains more than one audio track, the one marked as default within the file will be used.
 If the video has no sound, all of the steps pertaining to audio playback will be skipped.

+The `all` subcommand described above is merely a shortcut for a set of more complicated commands that are used to generate all of the individual parts of the datapack and resource pack.
+These commands can be used if more advanced options are required or if only one of the many parts needs to be generated, instead of all of them.

 ## How it works

 The most important part of the program is that which analyses an image pixel by pixel and finds which Minecraft block is the closest in color.
 In order to so, the program requires a list of of Minecraft blocks and their average RGB value, this list is known as a palette.
 The larger the palette, the better the image